 ‘Work from home’.
 Work, from home.
 Work.
 From.
 Home.
 Has there ever been a more bittersweet phrase uttered?
 Initially, the possibilities seemed endless.
 With no meetings, we stopped shaving for an entire week.
 We finally finished those spreadsheets while whipping up a mean Eggs Arlington for second brunch.
 And those bottomless emails?
 At home, we worked our way down our inboxes while also working our way down a bottle of 2016 Château Méaume.
 Bliss!

 But all novelties come to an end.
 And, suddenly — after two glasses had turned into five, we’d missed that immovable deadline and, worst of all, still had our slippers on — it was 2021.
 Working from home became the new normal, and it’s now been months since we left our offices in March 2020.

-But, suddenly, it’s 6pm.
-Two glasses turned into five, you’ve missed that immovable deadline and, worst of all, you’ve still got your slippers on.
-Just one day of working from home and you’ve already realised how tricky the whole business is.
-So what to do?
-How are you planning on introducing some of that strip-lit, carpet-tiled office magic into your home?
-For starters, maybe pop the cork back in that bottle.
-And take a shower, because even students and start-up types find the time to wash.
+With no end in sight, we’re really starting to realise how tricky the whole business is.
+So what shall we do?
+How can we introduce some of that carpet-tiled, strip-lit sparkle of office life into our homes?
+For starters, maybe you should pop the cork back in that bottle of red.
+And take a shower, because even students and start-up types can find the time to wash.
 Got that?
 Good, because we’ve got a few more thoughts below…

 Pyjamas and slippers do not a productive worker make